lampajr/toolscip/packages/clisc/README.md

   $ clisc subscribe

 OPTIONS
-  -F, --format=format      [default: scdl] descriptor format -a, --auth=auth          authorization token
+  -F, --file=file          path to a JSON file that contains all required parameter for the specific request -a, --auth=auth          authorization token
-  -c, --contract=contract  (required) contract's name -d, --doc=doc            degree of confidence
-  -e, --event=event        name of the event to subscribe -f, --function=function  name of the function to subscribe -h, --help               show subscribe command help -i, --corrId=corrId      client-provided correlation identifier -j, --jsonrpc=jsonrpc    (required) jsonrpc request identifier -p, --path=path          provide a path where the config files are located, if not set, the current dir is used -t, --filter=filter      C-style boolean expression over function/event parameters -u, --callback=callback  (required) callback URL to which the gateway will forward all asynchronous responses
+  -c, --contract=contract  (required) name of the contract to interact with -d, --doc=doc            degree of confidence's value -e, --event=event        (required) name of the request's target event -f, --filter=filter      C-style boolean expression over function/event parameters -h, --help               show subscribe command help -i, --corrId=corrId      client-provided correlation identifier -j, --jsonrpc=jsonrpc    (required) jsonrpc request identifier -m, --method=method      (required) name of the request's target function/method -p, --path=path          provide a path where the config files are located, if not set, the current directory is used -u, --callback=callback  callback URL to which the gateway will send all asynchronous responses

-  -v, --val=val            value to be passed as parameter to the function, if more than one value is required you can
+  -v, --val=val            target function or event parameter's value, if more than one value is required you can set
-                           set this flag multiple times
+                           this flag multiple times (the order is important!)
 ```

 _See code: [dist/commands/subscribe.ts](https://github.com/lampajr/toolscip/blob/v1.0.0/dist/commands/subscribe.ts)_